 This is reasonable: functions in are not required to exist only in a specific (compact) region of space, whereas functions in do.
-Functions in are simply bounded – their image keeps below some value, but can space everywhere.
+Functions in are simply bounded – their image keeps below some value, but can ho however far they want in x direction.
 Very roughly speaking, they have a limit on their height, but not on their width.

 What we find out, however, is the following chain of inclusions:

 Continue reading “On the relationship between L^p spaces and C_c functions for p = infinity”

 This is a sample output for linear regression:

 The F Value is computed by dividing the value in the Mean Square column for Source with the value in the Mean Square column for Error.
 In our example, it’s .

 There are two possible interpretations for the F Value in the Analysis of Variance table for the linear regression.

 Continue reading “The meaning of F Value in the Analysis of Variance for Linear regression”